Khazoda/basic-weapons-wiki/docs/index.md

 - `Spear` - Medium damage, medium attack speed.
 This weapon is for those who like to keep their enemies at further than arm's reach.
 As long as [Better Combat](https://modrinth.com/mod/better-combat) is installed, the spear will be able to attack enemies around 4 blocks away from you - much further than standard weapons!

 ## Better Combat Integration

+Basic Weapons works as a standalone mod, but really shines when paired with [Better Combat](https://modrinth.com/mod/better-combat).
+Better Combat overhauls Minecraft's combat system, adding fresh new animations for each weapon & enabling the spear to hit targets further away.